pierrick-marie/pierrick-marie.github.io/content/posts/yummy-yam.md

 draft: false
 summary: "A new theme for Hugo Server.
 Yummy Yam is half a theme and half a framework.
 It's a theme that generate main menu and titles and article pages.
 It's a framework to easily develop a single web page with useful librairies and Hugo server features."
 date: 2023-03-28
-thumbnail: /img/yummy-yam.jpg
+thumbnail: /img/yummy-yam/thumbnail.jpg
-FeatureImage: /img/yummy-yam.jpg
+FeatureImage: /img/yummy-yam/thumbnail.jpg
 ---

-**Yummy Yam, a new theme for Hugo Server**
+Yummy Yam is another theme for Hugo Server.

-# Demonstration

-You can find a full demonstration of Yummy Yam at this address: https://pierrick-marie.github.io

 # Features